Kron4ek/Wine-Builds/README.md

 fixes from Tk-Glitch github repository.

-**ESYNC** improves performance in games by reducing CPU load. **PBA** improves performance many Direct3D games (but not all).
+**ESYNC** improves performance in games by reducing CPU load. **PBA** improves performance in many Direct3D games (but not all).

 Other patches that are used in ESYNC builds: